-For further information on CII, please see the Critical Infrastructure Information Act of 2002 (codified at 6 U.S.C. § 133) and the PCII regulations (6 C.F.R. part 29) available at www.dhs.gov/pcii.
+For further information on CII, please see the Critical Infrastructure Information Act of 2002 (codified at 6 U.S.C. § 133) and the PCII regulations (6 C.F.R. part 29) available at the PCII Program.

 What is the PCII Program?

-The PCII Program, part of the Department of Homeland Security’s (DHS) National Protection and Programs Directorate (NPPD), is an information-protection program to enhance information sharing between the private sector and the government.
+The PCII Program, part of the Cybersecurity and Infrastructure Security Agency (CISA) within the Department of Homeland Security (DHS), is an information-protection program to enhance information sharing between the private sector and the government.
 Qualifying information voluntarily submitted to the government and validated as PCII is protected by the government from public disclosure under the Freedom of Information Act (FOIA) and similar State and local disclosure laws, use in civil litigation and for regulatory purposes.

 DHS and other Federal, State and local government analysts use PCII in pursuit of a more secure homeland, focusing primarily on: